SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 The Community version of PyCharm is freely distributed by JetBrains and can be downloaded from: [https://www.jetbrains.com/pycharm/download](https://www.jetbrains.com/pycharm/download).

 The installation is typical for Windows - simply use the **[Next]** and **[Finish]** buttons.
 There's a Linux version available as well.
-In the following paragraphs we've described in detail **every step of the PyCharm Community 2018 installation process**.
+In the following paragraphs, we've described in detail **every step of the PyCharm Community 2018 installation process**.
 After we download the installation file and run it, we're greeted with the following screen:

 ![](/assets/chapter-1-images/00.PyCharm-01.png)